Shahrukh-Badar/artrecommender/README.md

         * return `not_processed`
 * Index it on Object Id
 * Save it as pickle file
-    * used pickle file because it will save exact representation and reduce the loading time as compared to csv, and does not need to process data after loading.
+    * used pickle file because it will save exact representation and reduce the loading time as compared to csv, and does not need to process data after loading as processed data have index on it for better efficiency.
 * Once saved it will again loaded in to memory for future seaches